Christopher Royal

-Christopher Winmond Royal (born January 19, 1983) is a former American football quarterback and defensive back and current cornerbacks coach for Morehead State University.
+Christopher Winmond Royal (born January 19, 1983) is an American former football quarterback and defensive back and current cornerbacks coach for Morehead State University.

 Early life

 Royal attended South Lakes High School for 4 years, and Fork Union Military Academy for 1 year, where he played football and also lettered three years in track.
 He posted 3,050 career passing yards over two seasons with 38 touchdown passes, while rushing for 689 yards and 12 scores.
 He broke school records for passing yards in a game (304 with three TDs), as well as for passing yards in a season (1,600) and was named All-District as a quarterback following his junior and senior years.
 He was the top ranked quarterback and defensive back in the Northern Region of Virginia and was ranked statistically as the No. 2 quarterback in the state.
 He led the state in interceptions with eight his senior year, when he was selected team captain and was team offensive player of the year.
 As a defensive player, he recorded 47 tackles and 21 knockdowns as a senior.
 He was also an All-District performer in track and field, competing in the 200-meter dash, 100-meter dash, triple jump, long jump, high jump, 55-meter dash, 55-meter hurdles, 110 meter hurdles, and 300-meter hurdles.
 He was also an honor roll student during his senior year.